 Things to know about post-separation contribution

 In order for a post-separation contribution to be taken into consideration by the court, parties should be aware that:

 - There is an ongoing duty of disclosure that continues post-separation.
 The values of assets will continue to be revised up until the time your matter settles (or in some cases, the time of the trial);

 - The net property pool includes all assets, liabilities and superannuation at the time of separation and any growth in those values post-separation;

 - It is necessary to keep records of all contributions made, and, if the date of separation is in dispute, all records or evidence supporting the date of separation;

 - Assets acquired post-separation are not ‘quarantined’ or removed from the matrimonial asset pool – rather, there is an assessment of each of the parties’ contributions to those assets;

-- In some cases, the courts will adopt an asset-by-asset approach to assess each parties contribution to a particular asset; and
+- In some cases, the courts will adopt an asset-by-asset approach to assess each party’s contribution to a particular asset; and

 - Contributions as homemaker and parent will be very relevant and can offset other financial contributions (whether made pre or post-separation)

-Making assessment as to post-separation property can be complied, therefore it is important to seek legal advice prior to formalising agreements as you may be giving up something valuable.
+Making assessments as to post-separation property can be complied, therefore it is important to seek legal advice from an expert separation lawyer prior to formalising agreements as you may be giving up something valuable.